 111 Mary Street, Brisbane CBD

 Featuring aesthetics galore, Settimo is an interior designer’s dream.
-From timber furnishings, to pops of blue and yellow and nostalgic and intricate ceramic plates, you’ll feel like you’re smack dab in the middle of the Amalfi Coast.
+From timber furnishings to pops of blue and yellow, and authentic Italian ceramic plates, you’ll feel like you’re smack bang in the middle of the Amalfi Coast.
 One of renowned chef Guy Grossi’s masterpieces, this Brisbane Italian restaurant serves up options like campanian seafood soup, cured mussels with nduja, and slow cooked lamb with breadcrumbs and parmigiano.
 We’re drooling already.

 Julius Pizzeria